Non-linear Dynamics and Primordial Black Hole Formation During Kination: Theory and Methodology

 For simplicity, we restrict ourselves to the case where the dynamics are dominated by the kinetic energy of the homogeneous scalar field, allowing us to work in the limit where $V(\phi)\rightarrow0$.
 In this regime, the equation of motion is given by

-Before fully solving Einstein's equations and investigating the effect of non-linear dynamics on the system, let us briefly recap basic results from cosmological perturbation theory, in which the full field solution $\phi(t,x)\equiv \bar{\phi}(t) + \delta\phi(t,\vec{x}) $ is decomposed into a homogeneous background solution and small spatial perturbations.
+Before fully solving Einstein's equations and investigating the effect of non-linear dynamics on the system, let us briefly recap the results from cosmological perturbation theory, in which the full field solution $\phi(t,x)\equiv \bar{\phi}(t) + \delta\phi(t,\vec{x}) $ is decomposed into a homogeneous background solution and small spatial perturbations.
 The background energy density consists purely of kinetic energy, such that

-Meanwhile, the linear perturbations behave as $\rhop\propto a^{-4}$ in the sub-horizon regime, $k\gg H$, and $\rhop\propto a^{-2}$ in the super-horizon regime, $k\ll H$.
-For more details on perturbation theory, we refer the reader to Appendix~\ref{perturbationtheory}.
+Meanwhile, the linear perturbations behave as $\rhop\sim a^{-4}$ in the sub-horizon regime, $k\gg H$, and $\rhop\sim a^{-2}$ in the super-horizon regime, $k\ll H$.
+For more details on perturbation theory, we refer the reader to Appendix \ref{perturbationtheory}.

-In the homogeneous limit where $\delta\phi = 0$, $\rho\equiv\rhob\propto a^{-6}$, until another fluid with a different equation-of-state parameter starts dominating.
+In the homogeneous limit where $\delta\phi = 0$, $\rho\equiv\rhob\sim a^{-6}$, until another fluid with a different equation-of-state parameter starts dominating.
 However, in the presence of perturbations, the situation becomes more interesting because the energy density of the background field redshifts faster than the energy density of its own perturbations.
-Whenever a notion of a homogeneous background field can be defined---as is the case in the presence of Gaussian and deeply sub-horizon perturbations-- the metric evolution is still well described by standard FLRW cosmology.
-This could lead to the domination of the perturbations, and possibly to tracker solutions in the presence of a subdominant potential, as shown in~\cite{mosny2025selftrackingsolutionsasymptoticscalar}.
+Whenever a notion of a homogeneous background field can be defined---as is the case in the presence of Gaussian and deep sub-horizon perturbations-- the metric evolution is still well described by standard FLRW cosmology.
+This could lead to the domination of the perturbations as a new cosmological background radiation fluid, and possibly to tracker solutions in the presence of a subdominant potential, as shown in~\cite{mosny2025selftrackingsolutionsasymptoticscalar}.